CMS and Website Builders: What You Need to Know

 WordPress Vs. Squarespace

 Since its inception in 2003, WordPress has gained a long-standing reputation for being the best web development platform available.
 It powers over 40% of the internet to date, making it the most popular CMS choice by far.
-Its reliable nature is why we at Idea Maker choose to specialize in WordPress development.
+Its reliable nature is why we at Idea Maker choose to specialize in WordPress website development.

 WordPress is a free, open-source Content Management System that provides users with many powerful features.
 It enables users with little programming knowledge to upload, edit and modify web content.
 However, WordPress also boasts several complex features that are excellent for professional developers.